ibm-cloud-docs/power-iaas/configuring-custom-image.md

 ### AIX
 {: #aix-details}

 The {{site.data.keyword.powerSys_notm}} offering supports only AIX 7.1, or later.
-When you view the system software maps, refer to the AIX 7.1 and AIX 7.2 information.
+When you view the system software maps, refer to the AIX 7.1, AIX 7.2, and AIX 7.3 information.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.

 - [S922 (9009-22A) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9009-22A-vios-only){: external}
 - [E880 (9119-MHE) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9119-MHE-vios-only){: external}